yangzhangs/mlops-artifact/README.md

 # Artifact
 Artifact package for our paper.
 This repository includes our data and scripts.
-We intend to enhance the explanation of this artifact and add additional data if the paper is accepted.
+We intend to enhance the explanation of this artifact if the paper is accepted.

 ## Tools
 - MALLET v2.0.8